 “Mandiant analyzed the workstations belonging to the end user and discovered that some systems had been infected with Cryptbot, an info-stealer malware, shortly before the stolen session token was generated,” said researchers.
 "Mandiant observed that in some cases the user downloaded the malware after browsing to low reputation websites offering free, or cracked, software."

-From there, the threat actor used RDP to pivot between systems, performed reconnaissance, distributed the Beacon malware around the network (ultimately used to install CeeLoader), ran native Windows commands for credential harvesting and attempted to dump the Active Directory database (ntds.dit) using the built-in ntdsutil.exe command.
+From there, the threat actor used RDP to pivot between systems, performed reconnaissance, distributed the Beacon malware around the network (ultimately used to install CeeLoader), ran native Windows commands for credential harvesting and attempted to dump the Microsoft Entra ID database (ntds.dit) using the built-in ntdsutil.exe command.